How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Dementia Care and Fall Prevention

-With an aging US and UK population, gerontology capstone topics including fall prevention in long-term care, dementia care practice improvements, polypharmacy management in the elderly, and end-of-life care education for nursing staff all carry significant clinical impact.
-These topics align with National Institute on Aging (NIA) priorities and generate strong institutional support for implementation.
-Evidence from PubMed gerontology literature supporting fall prevention and dementia care interventions is extensive and methodologically strong.
+With an aging population, gerontology capstone topics including fall prevention in long-term care, dementia care practice improvements, polypharmacy management in the elderly, and end-of-life care education for nursing staff all carry significant clinical impact.
+Evidence supporting fall prevention and dementia care interventions is extensive and methodologically strong.

 Common Topic Selection Mistakes to Avoid